-Australian 1977 Silver Jubilee 50c
+Australian 1977 Silver Jubilee 50 cent

-- 1970 Captain Cook Bicentenary, mintage: 16,548,100, $7.00
+- 1970 Captain Cook Bicentenary 50 cent, mintage: 16,548,100, $7.00

-- 1977 Silver Jubilee, mintage: 25,067,000, $4.00
+- 1977 Silver Jubilee 50 cent, mintage: 25,067,000, $4.00

-- 1981 Royal Wedding, mintage: 20,000,000, $6.00
+- 1981 Royal Wedding 50 cent, mintage: 20,000,000, $6.00

-- 1982 Commonwealth Games, mintage: 23,287,000, $4.00
+- 1982 Commonwealth Games 50 cent, mintage: 23,287,000, $4.00

-- 1988 First Fleet Bicentenary, mintage: 8,990,800, $15.00
+- 1988 First Fleet Bicentenary 50 cent, mintage: 8,990,800, $15.00

-- 1991 Decimal Anniversary, mintage: 4,704,400, $10.00
+- 1991 Decimal Anniversary 50 cent, mintage: 4,704,400, $10.00

-- 1994 Year of the Family, mintage: 20,830,800, $12.00
+- 1994 Year of the Family 50 cent, mintage: 20,830,800, $12.00

-- 1995 Wear Dunlop, mintage: 15,869,200, $7.00
+- 1995 Weary Dunlop 50 cent, mintage: 15,869,200, $7.00

-- 1998 Bass and Flinders, mintage: 22,426,000, $7.00
+- 1998 Bass and Flinders 50 cent, mintage: 22,426,000, $7.00

-- 2000 Year 2000 Millenium, mintage: 16,630,000, $7.00
+- 2000 Year 2000 Millenium 50 cent, mintage: 16,630,000, $7.00

 So these are the prices you can expect to pay for an example of these coins.
 When you come to sell them expect considerably less.
-If your coins are not truly uncirculated expect to get offered face value (though you may get a little more if you try selling them on Ebay).
+If your 50c coins are not truly uncirculated expect to get offered face value (though you may get a little more if you try selling them on eBay).

-You'll find that some normal circulation issues have much lower mintages than the commemorative coins, and the fact that they were not hoarded means they can be worth a little more.
-And before I get onto those, no the 1966 round 50 cent is not rare and nor is it particularly valuable.
-It does have real silver in it though which is different to all the other 50c coins issued and makes it worth a bit even if it is a banged up circulated coin.
-Anyway, back onto the circulation issues.
-Truly uncirculated 50c coins from 1969 (cv $25), 1971 ($25), 1972 ($55), 1973 ($60), 1974 ($35), 1985 ($13), 1993 ($22) , and 1997 ($30) are all worth more than any commemorative 50c coin.
-In fact some of the mintages are small by comparison, the 1985 and 1993 coins had mintages of less than 1 million and may be worth putting away for the future if you find them.
+You'll find that some normal circulation coins have much lower mintages than the commemorative coins, and the fact that they were not hoarded means they can be worth a little more.
+And before I get onto those, the 1966 round 50 cent is not rare and nor is it particularly valuable.
+It does have real silver in it though which is different to all the other 50 cent coins issued and makes it worth a bit even if it is a banged up circulated coin.
+So what is the round 50 cent coin worth?
+It depends on the silver price of the day.
+You could take a look at our Aussie silver coin value calculator to work it out.